 With Dragoncon again leading the pack with 3,223 donations of all types society blood drives have exceeded 40,000 donations since 2001.
 Arisia, Wondercon and Worldcon lead the smaller convention drives.
 But they all count even the startups.
 Let us know how we can help you with your THS drive!

 Reports on past blood drives welcome!
-Many thanks to the many volunteers who make this life saving service possible to so many first time donors as well as lifelong repeat donor wh donate nowhere else than our drives.
-Inquiries about having a blood drive at your con always welcome!
+Many thanks to the many volunteers who make this life saving service possible to so many first time donors as well as lifelong repeat donor who donate nowhere else than our drives.

 In 1976, only a few years after recovery from two years of extensive illnesses that prevented his final editing “cuts” of I Will Fear No Evil, Robert Heinlein put his own words into action.
 With the help of other science fiction devotees, including many well-known authors, he organized a blood drive at MidAmericon, the 34th World Science Fiction Convention.
 It was the first of many such blood drives and was the start of a tradition.Many local organizations have followed that worthy tradition and hold their own drives in memory of Robert A. Heinlein at local conventions.
 On Labor Day weekend in 2001 at the Millenium Philcon, the Heinlein Society took up the tradition by organizing our first convention blood drive.
 Despite being several blocks from the convention center we had an excellent turnout and collected over 60 units of blood.
 It was a tremendous success.

 Since that time we have run dozens of convention blood drives—including most of the subsequent Worldcons—and assisted with a number of others, with many more to come.
 Our goal is to have a blood drive at every convention large enough to support one.
 Where there is no local organization, we will set the blood drive up.
 Where there is a local organization willing and able to organize the drive themselves, and there are many, we will offer our help.